malvag/distributed-ml-bench/README.md

 ## Setup

-I'm using a mac and brew to install the tools
+I'm using a mac and brew to install the tools.
+We are going to install Tensorflow, Docker, kubectl, k3d which is a lightweight wrapper for k3s which is lightweight kubernetes.

 [1] We will be using [TensorFlow](https://www.tensorflow.org) for data processing, model building and evaluation
 - `pip install tensorflow`